Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

-One seemingly obvious further improvement is to split the search into parallel threads.
+One seemingly obvious improvement is to split the search into parallel threads.
 However, we found that the nature of the problem means that parallelisation is more tricky, and less productive, than might be expected.
 There are two related problems: we cannot tell in advance if a given configuration will have huge numbers of successors or none at all; and configurations are, in general, searched for successors extremely quickly.
 Thus if we attempt to seed threads with initial sets of configurations, some threads quickly run out of work whilst others have ever growing queues.
 If, alternatively, we have a single global queue then significant amounts of time can be spent adding or removing configurations in a thread-safe manner.
-This suggests that the right approach is likely to be a combination of the two approaches: threads would have a local queue which, if it gets too full, would be partly emptied into a global queue, from which otherwise idle threads can find new work.
-As we shall see in Section~\ref{experiment}, \cpctplus runs fast enough that the additional complexity of such an approach is not, in our opinion, justified.
+A work stealing algorithm might solve this problem but, as we shall see in Section~\ref{experiment}, \cpctplus runs fast enough that the additional complexity of such an approach is not, in our opinion, justified.

 In this section, we extend the \corchuelo algorithm to become what we call \cpctplus.
-First we extend the algorithm to find the complete set of minimum cost repair sequences (Section~\ref{corchuelo:allminimumcost}).
-Since this significantly slows down the search, we introduce a significant optimisation in the form of merging compatible configurations (Section~\ref{merging}).
+First we enhance the algorithm to find the complete set of minimum cost repair sequences (Section~\ref{corchuelo:allminimumcost}).
+Since this slows down the search, we optimise by merging together compatible configurations (Section~\ref{merging}).
 The complete set of minimum cost repair sequences allows us to make an algorithm less susceptible to the cascading error problem (Section~\ref{rankingrepairs}).
 We then change the criteria for terminating error recovery (Section~\ref{timeout}).